How Much Salt in Pizza Dough?

 If you want to reduce the amount of sodium, various products contain a lower percentage of sodium than fine sea salt.

 - Mrs. Dash

 - No Salt Original

-Check Salt Substitutes
+Salt Substitutes for Pizza Dough

 How Do You Fix Salty Pizza Dough?

 As you can see, the role of salt in pizza dough is super powerful.
 When making pizza, the same cooking principle applies.
 You can always add it, but you can’t take it out.
-So, if you use too much salt in your dough, the results might not be the expected.
+So, if you use too much salt in your dough, the results might not be expected.

 The crust will probably be flat.
 Don’t discard this dough mixture; you can do so many other things with it.